shoaibkhanz/agentic-ai-engineering-course/lessons/06_tools/article_guideline.md

 - Detail the key components and flow:
     1. **Defining tools and their schemas:** Explain how developers define tools for the LLM:
         - Define the Python function
         - Define the schema containing the function name, description (crucial for the LLM to understand when to use the tool), and parameters (type, required/optional properties).
-Often described using JSON Schema.
+Often described using JSON.
+        - Explain that this is the industry standard when working with OpenAI, Gemini and other LLM providers.
     2. **Using the LLM to call a tool:**
         - The LLM is prompted with the user's query AND the list of available tool definitions.
         - Based on its training, the LLM *decides* if a tool call is appropriate to fulfill the query.
 Add a quick note specifying that the LLM is specially tuned through instruction fine-tuning to interpret tool schema inputs and output tool calls.
         - If so, it *selects* the most relevant tool.
         - It then *generates* the arguments for that tool in a structured format (typically JSON).
+Highlight how we need structured outputs for function calling.
+        - Use the provided system prompt from the provided code to support all these ideas and show how we can guide the LLM to use tools.
     3. **Executing the tool:**
-        - The application receives the LLM's request to call a function (with specific arguments).
+        - The LLM outputs the function's name and arguments.
+Everything necessary to call the tool.
         - The application code executes the actual tool/function.
         - Explain the importance of structured outputs, as we need to format the function call as a structured output to interpret it properly.
     4. **Interpreting the tool results with an LLM:**